 She was the only one in her year in Gryffindor who was thoroughly from the Muggle world.
 Cecilia's mother was Muggle, but her father was a wizard.
 The Edmunds twins were from a thoroughly wizarding family.
 James and Sirius' families were wizarding, and Remus and Peter were half-bloods, like Cecilia.

-In some ways, though, even before Cecilia had abandoned her for more "girly" girls, she wasn't really her best friend.
-She felt that her true best friend was James Potter, although she couldn't tell him that, as he was best friends with Sirius Black, and boys were truly irrational about their best mates.
-Lily didn't know any boy who would willingly identify a girl as his best friend; it wasn't considered seemly.
-But Lily felt she could talk to James about anything; there also wasn't the added complication of a romantic entanglement; for the first three years of school she'd had a bit of a crush on Sirius Black, something which she'd shaken off during the previous year.
-The infuriating thing was that he'd known she was crushing on him and had been quite merciless about exploiting this for humor and making numerous jokes at her expense.
-The way he'd convinced her to get over her crush was no joke, though.
-She shuddered at the memory, looking around the platform for a familiar face.
+In some ways, though, before Cecilia had abandoned her for more "girly" girls, she wasn't really her best friend.
+She felt her true best friend was James Potter, though she couldn't tell him that, as he was best friends with Sirius Black, and boys were truly irrational about their best mates.
+Lily didn't know a boy who would willingly identify a girl as his best friend; it wasn't considered seemly.
+But Lily felt she could talk to James about anything.
+There also wasn't the added complication of a romantic entanglement; for the first three years of school she'd fancied Sirius Black, something which she'd got over during the previous year.
+The infuriating thing was that he'd known she fancied him and had been quite merciless about exploiting this for humor and making numerous jokes at her expense.
+The way he'd convinced her to get over him was no joke, though.
+She shuddered at the memory, searching the platform for a familiar face.

 "Lily!
 Come on.
-There are some special compartments for prefects.
-We can all sit together near the front," Bonnie said, following soon after James, and also giving Lily a hug.
+There are special compartments for prefects.
+We can all sit together near the front," Bonnie said, also giving Lily a hug.